STAGE: A Full-Screenplay Benchmark for Reasoning over Evolving Stories: Dataset Details

-STAGE is constructed through a controlled data collection and annotation process that emphasizes narrative fidelity, structural consistency, and scalability.
-Rather than treating annotation as a subjective labeling task, STAGE adopts a human-in-the-loop paradigm in which large language models perform the primary extraction and generation, while human experts provide validation, correction, and refinement when needed.

-\paragraph{Source Material.} All data in STAGE are derived from full-length movie screenplays obtained from publicly available sources.
-English-language screenplays are primarily collected from online screenplay repositories indexed by IMDb~\cite{imdb}, while Chinese-language screenplays are gathered from publicly accessible PDF or Word documents available online.
-We exclude plot summaries, transcripts, and fan-written adaptations, focusing instead on original screenplay texts that preserve scene boundaries, dialogue, action descriptions, and narrative structure.
-This ensures that all annotations are grounded in authentic screenplay language and conventions.
+STAGE is built from full-length movie screenplays collected from publicly available sources.
+English scripts are primarily gathered from online screenplay repositories indexed by IMDb~\cite{imdb}, while Chinese scripts are collected from publicly accessible PDF or Word documents.
+These Chinese sources are often substantially less standardized in structure, with variation in scene markers, title versus numeric indexing, and the presentation of dialogue and action lines.
+We exclude plot summaries, transcripts, and fan-written adaptations, and retain only screenplay texts that preserve scene boundaries, dialogue, and action descriptions.

-\paragraph{Annotators.} Human oversight is provided by a team of 7 annotators aged between 24 and 35, all holding at least a master’s degree, with professional experience in film and television production, including screenwriters, directors, and assistant directors.
-These annotators are familiar with screenplay structure, narrative pacing, and character development, enabling reliable validation of event abstraction, character roles, and narrative consistency.
-All annotators participated on a voluntary basis as part of a collaborative research effort and were not financially compensated; the collaboration was mutually beneficial, providing annotators with structured narrative analysis artifacts while supporting dataset construction.

-\paragraph{Human--LLM Workflow.} The primary annotation pipeline is automated and model-driven.
-Large language models are used to perform event extraction, knowledge graph construction, and task-specific annotation under explicit schema and prompt constraints.
-Human annotators do not independently label data from scratch.
-Instead, they intervene selectively in cases flagged by the system, including low-confidence predictions, schema violations, logical inconsistencies, or redundant and incoherent outputs.

-For each task, model outputs are assigned confidence scores or heuristic quality signals.
-Only instances falling below predefined thresholds are routed to human annotators for inspection, correction, or prompt-level refinement.
-This design minimizes subjective judgment while enabling targeted expert intervention where automated processing is insufficient.

-\paragraph{Cross-Lingual Consistency.} English and Chinese screenplays are processed using the same schemas, prompts, and validation criteria.
-Although the two language subsets differ in size and narrative density, the same human-in-the-loop validation procedures are applied across both, ensuring consistent abstraction standards and comparable data quality.